 How Inheritance Works

-Enterprise-level data (e.g., items, modifiers, discounts) is automatically inherited by all locations unless a local override exists.
+- Enterprise-level data (e.g., items, modifiers, discounts) is automatically inherited by all locations unless a local-level override exists.

 What is an Override?

-- An override is a change made at the location level to a field that was originally inherited from the Enterprise level.
+An override is a change made at the location level to a field that was originally inherited from a higher level in the hierarchy (Enterprise or Group).

-- Overridden fields are marked visually (e.g., with a blue dot or Reset button) to indicate customization is in place.
+- Overridden fields are visually marked (for example, with a blue dot or a Reset option) to indicate customization.

-Note: Even if a location sets a field to the same value as the Enterprise default, it still counts as an override until it is explicitly reset.
+Important: Even if a location sets a field to the same value as the inherited default, it is still considered an override until it is explicitly reset.

 Clear or Reset an Override